mars-protocol/manifesto-contract/README.md

-# manifesto-contract
+# manifesto and MEDAL NFTs

-- This repository contains the source code and the deployment script for the smart contract implementing Mars Manifesto and Medal NFTs on the Terra blockchain.
+- This repository contains the source code for the smart contracts implementing Mars Manifesto and Medal NFTs on the Terra blockchain.

 This repo contains the following contracts -